 You have the right to select the alternative lender of your choice.
 Neither the University of Pittsburgh nor the Financial Aid Office intends any specific endorsement, recommendation, or promotion of these products by including lenders on this list.
 An alternative loan is an agreement between the borrower, co-signer (if any) and the lender.
 The University of Pittsburgh cannot be held liable if the borrower is dissatisfied with interest rates, other terms and/or service provided by the lender.

-These rules apply to loans made expressly for postsecondary educational expenses and affect all educational loans except those made, insured, or guaranteed by the federal government, which are subject to disclosure rules issued by the Department of Education.
-Schools and private lenders making educational loans will be required to provide students with a series of disclosure statements about their loan and students will be required to complete a Self Certification process.
+Private lenders making educational loans will be required to provide students with a series of disclosure statements about their loan and students will be required to complete a Self Certification process.

 A private alternative loan is a non-federal education loan, through a private lender, typically in the student’s name and requiring a cosigner.
 Approval and interest rates are based on the creditworthiness of the borrower and cosigner.
 Each alternative lender has different eligibility requirements, loan rates, terms, and conditions.